florianbeyer/RandomForest-Classification/README.md

 This is the only section where you have to change something in the script (directories and file names).

-## EXAMPLE (14 bands image and 11 classes):
+## EXAMPLE:
+This example uses a 14 bands remote sensing dataset and 11 classes as training and validation.
+In the end, a Tiff-File will be saved as your classification.
-During the process you will get 2 images and the following information:
+During the process you will see 2 plots and a lot of information...

-### About the training data:
+### ...about the training data:
 '''
 We have 87895 training samples
 The training data include 11 classes: [ 1  2  3  4  5  6  7  8  9 10 11]